 There's some scientific evidence that white-noise machines can help insomniacs sleep a little more easily at night.
-These devices generate repetitive, soothing noises on a variety of frequencies, which give a sleeper something to focus on other than street traffic, a roommate's TV or a spouse's snoring.
+These devices generate repetitive, soothing noises on a variety of frequencies.
+White noise can help you sleep by masking street traffic, a roommate's TV or a spouse's snoring.
 Because white-noise machines are easy to produce, however, there are plenty of shoddy, second-rate models on the market.
 We've researched five of the best white-noise machines, which should help you to, at last, get some unbroken shut-eye.

 How we picked